 The attributes of the jaxws:server element configure the basic properties of the endpoint.
 These properties include the address of the endpoint, the class that implements the endpoint, and the bus that hosts the endpoint.

-Table 3 on page 38 describes the attribute of the jaxws:server element.
+Table 3 describes the attribute of the jaxws:server element.